Nafbek/module1-challenge2/README.md

 ## Description

-This project, which is a bootcamp course requirement, is part of the two types of coding project challenges.
-It refactored the starter codes.
-The project basically modified the structure of the codes by regrouping elements, using semantic elements, making the main contents clickable, and adding some comments for a clarity purpose.
-Moreover, it is set to entail the following user story and acceptance criteria.
+This project is a requirement for a web development bootcamp course and aims at refactoring the starter code as part of a coding project challenge.
+In essence, it has improved the structure of the codebase by regrouping elements, using semantic HTML elements, adding clickable main content, and introducing comments for clarity.
+In addition, the project strictly adheres to a specific user story and acceptance criteria.
+The border-radious has been applied to the sidebar to get it stand out differently.

 ### User Story
-As a Web Development student
-I want to refactor the existing codes by applying the accessibility standards So that I learn web development skills.

-(,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,AS A marketing agency I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.)
+AS A marketing agency
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.

 ###  Acceptance Criteria (It is a given)